 Types of stores launched can be categorized as Version 0 (V0), Version 1 (V1), and Version 2 (V2).
 An example of V0 is the Azabu-Juban Store, which is a very small store.
 This store focuses on services, and product lineups are limited.
 Even so, the store will be moderately successful due to its location close to the station.
 An example of V1 is the Himonya Store, which is a little larger and has more product lineups.
 The Company will start more aggressive operations in the city center with these V0 and V1 type stores.
 Large stores are categorized into V2, and the Inagi-Wakabadai Store is now operating on a test basis.
-Once the Company is confident of business prospects for large stores shifting to SLP stores, the Company's large stores will be able to enter a new phase of development, and demand for services will further increase.
+Once the Company is confident of business prospects for large stores shifting to SLP stores, demand for services will further increase.
 The Company will open new stores in central Tokyo, focusing on five urban districts: Shinjuku-ku, Shibuya-ku, Chuo-ku, Chiyoda-ku, and Shinagawa-ku.